andreafortuna/MITMInjector/README.md

 - formgrabber: dumps all data written by target into page forms
 - geocoding: track target position using browser geolocation
 - ipgeolocation: track target position using IP geolocation

+## Disclaimer

+This software has been created purely for the purposes of academic research and for the development of effective defensive techniques, and is not intended to be used to attack systems except where explicitly authorized.
+Author is not responsible or liable for misuse of the software.
+Use responsibly.